 Make Backup Plans for Everything

 What will you do if your electricity goes out?
-How will you cope without the appliances you use to wash your clothes, wash your dishes, and cook your food?
+How will you cope without the appliances you use to wash your clothes, wash your dishes, warm your house, and cook your food?

 Self-sufficiency is absolutely key when it comes to hyperinflation.
 The prices of electricity and gas will go up an outrageous amount along with everything else, which means you may not have it for long when everything starts going down.